Raymond Tallis Talks to Ingrid Wassenaar

 Those lovely people at Notting Hill Editions, home of the best in non-fiction essay writing, are in the midst of their search for the winner of their 2015 Essay prize.
 NHE run the contest biennially, inviting submissions in English of between 2,000 and 8,000 words, published or unpublished, on any subject.
 The inaugural prize in 2013 was won by Michael Ignatieff who spoke about the choice of subject for his own essay as follows: ‘Raphael Lemkin, the subject of my essay, was the Polish refugee who in 1943 coined the term genocide to describe the crime that wiped out his entire family.
 He died unknown and forgotten on a New York street in 1959, yet if we have a Genocide Convention it is because of him.
 Here’s to refugees, may they always have a home with us.’
 Ignatieff’s essay was published along with the other five shortlisted essays in a special NHE volume.

-This year, the judging panel consists of Adam Mars-Jones, novelist, essayist and critic, Michael Ignatieff, last year’s winner and a well-known writer, Phillip Lopate, the American essayist, poet and novelist, Eileen Battersby, journalist and literary correspondent for the Irish Times and Professor Raymond Tallis (right), philosopher, poet, novelist, and cultural critic, who was, until recently, a physician and clinical scientist.
+This year, the judging panel consists of Adam Mars-Jones, novelist, essayist and critic, Michael Ignatieff, last year’s winner and a well-known writer, Phillip Lopate, the American essayist, poet and novelist, Eileen Battersby, journalist and literary correspondent for the Irish Times and Professor Raymond Tallis (left), philosopher, poet, novelist, and cultural critic, who was, until recently, a physician and clinical scientist.
 The shortlist will be published on the 8th September, with the winner announced on the 3rd October.
 The prize is £20,000 to the winner and £1,000 to each of the five runners-up.

 We were lucky enough to have Professor Raymond Tallis talk to our interviewer, Ingrid Wassernaar, about his experience of judging the prize and his own appreciation of the essay form.